KarenJoo/social-media-client/README.md

 ### End-to-End Tests

-*login_spec.cy.js*
+*login_logout.cy.js*
-- tests if the user can log in with a registered account
+- Tests if the user can log in with a registered account
 - Tests if the logged-in user can access the profile page

-**
+- Tests if the user can log out using the logout button.

-*logout_spec.cy.js*
+*invalid_login.cy.js*
-- The user cannot submit the login form with invalid credentials and is shown a message.
+- Tests if the user can not log in with invalid credentials
-- The user can log out using the logout button.
+- Test is the user is shown a message when an invalid login

 ## Test Commands